ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 #### 5.1.2 Application Updates

-The application update is related the ZenHub application code—the containers ZenHub is running on.
+The application update is related the Zenhub application code—the containers Zenhub is running on.

-Quite often, we will release a new version for the ZenHub Enterprise application in the form a new Docker tag to pull from our public Docker Registry.
+Quite often, we will release a new version for the Zenhub Enterprise application in the form a new Docker tag to pull from our public Docker Registry.

 An application update doesn't require any downtime.

 ##### 1. Prepare
-* Open your `kustomization.yaml` file that you configured when deploying ZenHub.
+* Open your `kustomization.yaml` file that you configured when deploying Zenhub.
 * Perform a diff to make sure no outstanding changes are waiting to be applied:
 ```bash
 kustomize build . | kubectl diff -f-